-Don't leave Chuncheon without sampling dalk galbi, the city's most famous (and my personal favorite) Korean dish, made of succulent stir-fried chicken and veggies in a spicy sauce.
+Don't leave Chuncheon without sampling dalk galbi, the city's most famous (and my personal favorite) Korean dish, made of succulent stir-fried chicken, cheese and veggies in a spicy sauce.
 Chuncheon's Myeongdong neighborhood has a street dedicated to the dish, but don't fret about which restaurant is the best.
 They're all good.
 I assure you.

 When I first visited Paju, I was surprised at how bright and colorful it was, considering its proximity to the North Korean border.
 In fact, Heyri Art Village is the definition of cheerfulness, with its quirky museums, beautifully landscaped parks and funky modern architecture.
 The village is also a popular filming location for a number of K-dramas, music videos and movies so Hallyu fans might recognize certain spaces and places.

 If you manage to not spend all day in Heyri, go bargain hunting at the Paju Premium Outlets, which consist of over 200 shops including Polo Ralph Lauren, Lacoste and Tory Birch to name a few.
 The outlet mall is spacious and not nearly as crowded as the stores in Seoul.
 Or, if you're a bookworm, check out the Paju Book City.

 Many tourists usually make their way to Yongin, as the city boasts some of Korea's most famous attractions.